 - Start with what you have and build from there: Teacher knowledge, pre-closure test scores, surveys, past distance learning work, formative assessments, and online curriculum data are all important for understanding what students know and need to learn. - Remember, helpful assessments don't have to be in the form of tests.
-Writing samples, projects, collaborative work, or even brief verbal check-ins can give timely information about student comprehension and progress toward their learning goals. - Consider one-on-one conferences to assess reading comprehension, progress, and gaps. - Be mindful not to continuously add new assignments for a distance learner who is far behind, as without support they will most likely give up.
+Writing samples, projects, collaborative work, or even brief verbal check-ins can give timely information about student comprehension and progress toward their learning goals.

+gaps.
+Be mindful not to continuously add new assignments for a distance learner who is far behind, as without support they will most likely give up.